Decipher/textimage/README.txt

   weights
 - extension to be taken from image style when possible
 - use of gifTransparentColor in Textimage.php
-- alternate/title text to be taken from original file when formatting an image field via formatter??
+- alternate/title text to be taken from originating field when formatting an image field via formatter??
-- revise caching of textimages, tags are not appropriate
+- is_void in textimage_store not set properly?
+- add tests for caching

 -------------------------------------------------------------------------------